Settlement Information for Newcomers

 For more information:

 PharmaCare and Fair PharmaCare help residents of British Columbia with the cost of eligible prescription drugs and certain medical supplies and pharmacy services.
 They provide assistance through several drug plans.
 To be eligible for PharmaCare, you must be enrolled in the Medical Services Plan of British Columbia (MSP).
 Once you have PharmaCare coverage, any portion of your prescription covered by PharmaCare is calculated at the time of purchase.
 You pay only the costs not covered by PharmaCare.
 Assistance through the Fair PharmaCare plan is based on income from the last two years.
 The lower your income, the more help you receive.
-There is no cost to register and there are no premiums.
-If you are a new resident of British Columbia, you can register for Fair PharmaCare as soon as you receive your BC Services Card.
+There is no cost to register.
+If you are a new resident of British Columbia, you can register for Fair PharmaCare when you register for the Medical Services Plan (MSP).
 All family members on the same MSP account will be registered together.

 For more information: